Laura Dern: 2000–2011: Further film and television career

 In 2000, Robert Altman cast Dern in his comedy Dr. T & the Women.
-In 2001, Dern reprised her role as Dr. Ellie Sattler in Jurassic Park III, which was directed by Joe Johnston whom she had worked with in October Sky.
+In 2001, Dern reprised her role as Ellie in Jurassic Park III, which was directed by Johnston whom she had worked with in October Sky.
 Originally hesitant to return for a cameo, Dern was convinced when it was suggested by executive producer Steven Spielberg to the writers, Alexander Payne and Jim Taylor who had previously collaborated with Dern for Citizen Ruth, to have the character play an important role by saving the other characters.
 That same year, she co-starred in Within These Walls and Arthur Miller's Focus.
+In Billy Bob Thornton's film Daddy and Them, Dern played the wife of the husband.
 She starred in the film I Am Sam as Randy Carpenter, a woman running a foster home.
 In 2002, she starred in the film Damaged Care.
 In 2004, she starred in the film We Don't Live Here Anymore.
 Dern starred in the 2005 film Happy Endings, and in the same year, she appeared in the film The Prize Winner of Defiance, Ohio.

 In 2006, Dern reunited with director David Lynch for the third time after Blue Velvet and Wild At Heart in the experimental film Inland Empire which was largely shot on a hand-held Sony DSR-PD150 by Lynch himself and without a complete screenplay.
-Dern portrays an actress, Nikki Grace, who starts to take on the personality of the character she plays.
+Dern played an actress, Nikki Grace, who starts to take on the personality of the character she plays.
 The film debuted at the Venice Film Festival to polarized reviews, the majority being positive, where Dern admitted that she was not sure what the film was about, but has said she would sign up for any project with Lynch.
-In the same year, Dern portrayed a supporting role in Lonely Hearts.
-Mike White, known for writing School of Rock and The Good Girl, hired Dern for his directorial debut in 2007, the comedy titled Year of the Dog, and starring Molly Shannon, John C. Reilly and Peter Sarsgaard.
+Retrospectively, Dern's performance was named the 19th greatest movie performance of the 21st century by The Ringer.
+That same year, Dern had a supporting role in Lonely Hearts.
+She starred in Mike White's directorial debut film Year of the Dog, alongside Molly Shannon, John C. Reilly, and Peter Sarsgaard.
 In 2008, Dern starred as Florida Secretary of State Katherine Harris in Recount, for which she won the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.
 The following year, Dern appeared in the independent drama Tenderness, and in 2010, she appeared in Little Fockers, portraying Prudence, an elementary school principal.